 - 1/2 tablespoon cold-pressed neem oil

 Mix everything in a spray bottle and shake before each use.
-Soap will act as emulsifier allowing the oil to stick to the leaf surface.
-Always test the a small area to make sure your the concentration is not to strong on the plant.
+Soap will act as an emulsifier allowing the oil to stick to the leaf surface.
+Always test a small area to ensure the solution’s concentration is not too harsh on the plant.

 #2 Spider mites